PlayStation 5 Pro: Rumors, specs & speculation

 ps5 pro

-With rumors flying of a potential PlayStation 5 Pro, we go over all of the information out there right now to give you a better idea of what Sony could potentially be cooking.
+With rumors flying of a potential PlayStation 5 Pro, we go over all of the information out there right now, including speculated release windows, price rumors, and leaked features.

-With the PlayStation 5 well into the fourth year of its lifespan, rumors surrounding a potential pro version of the Sony console are well underway.
-The PlayStation 4, the previous Sony console generation, received its upgraded pro upgrade just three years after the original console’s launch, so the PS5 is more than due its PS5 Pro counterpart.
+With the PlayStation 5 now four years old, rumors surrounding a potential pro version of the Sony console are well underway.
+Its predecessor, the PlayStation 4, received its pro upgrade just three years after the original console’s launch, so the PS5 is more than due its “pro” counterpart.

 Just remember, everything written here is speculative, and should only be considered rumor for now.
-So, take any news that you see about the potential console with a huge grain of salt.
+With that in mind, here’s everything we know about the PS5 Pro.

-According to Insider Gaming, the PS5 Pro is expected to release in Fall 2024.
-While Sony has yet to officially announce any information regarding the next iteration of the PS5, new leaked details have emerged which slate the console will be released later this year.
+The PS5 Pro is expected to release in Fall 2024, according to reports.
+While Sony has yet to officially announce any information regarding the next iteration of the PS5, newly leaked details have emerged which slate the console will be released later this year.
+Additionally, Dexerto understands that developers have also been briefed on the new console.

 PS5 shadowed on a silicon background